Benny Safdie

-Benjamin Safdie (born February 24, 1986) is an American filmmaker and actor, most known for his film collaborations with his elder brother, Josh, in Heaven Knows What (2014), Good Time (2017) and Uncut Gems (2019).
+Benjamin Safdie (born February 24, 1986) is an American filmmaker and actor, most known for his film collaborations with his elder brother, Josh, in Heaven Knows What (2014), Good Time (2017), which he also starred in, and Uncut Gems (2019).

-His solo career includes the co-created satirical series The Curse (2023), and his solo directorial debut The Smashing Machine (2025), for which he won the Silver Lion at the 82nd Venice International Film Festival.
+Safdie's career additionally includes co-creating, writing, and acting in the satirical series The Curse (2023) with comedian Nathan Fielder, and his solo directorial debut The Smashing Machine (2025), for which he won the Silver Lion at the 82nd Venice International Film Festival.

 For his role in Good Time as Nick, Safdie was nominated for the Independent Spirit Award for Best Supporting Male, and has since starred in Licorice Pizza (2021), Are You There God?
-It's Me, Margaret (2023), Oppenheimer (2023), and Happy Gilmore 2 (2025), as well as in the television show The Curse (2023–24).
+It's Me, Margaret.
+(2023), Oppenheimer (2023) and Happy Gilmore 2 (2025).
+In 2026, he voiced Bowser Jr. in The Super Mario Galaxy Movie and portrayed Agamemnon in Christopher Nolan's The Odyssey.

 Early life

 Safdie's parents are Amy and Alberto Safdie.
 He is of Syrian Jewish descent on his father's side, and Ashkenazi Jewish descent on his mother's side.
-He was raised in New York.
-When their parents divorced, he and brother Josh divided their time between their father in Queens and their mother and stepfather in Manhattan.
+He was raised in New York City.
+When their parents divorced, he and elder brother Josh divided their time between their father in Queens and their mother and stepfather in Manhattan.
 He attended Columbia Grammar & Preparatory School and graduated from the Boston University College of Communication in 2008.